Nuarat-Jui/API-Intregration-Automation/README.md

 # About
-The dMoney API integration Project is a digital financial system that allows agents, customers, and merchants to securely handle transactions such as deposits, withdrawals, payments, and balance inquiries.
+This API integration Project is a digital financial system that allows agents, customers, and merchants to securely handle transactions such as deposits, withdrawals, payments, and balance inquiries.
 It ensures reliability and security through role-based access and real-world scenario handling.

 # Technology Used
 - Postman